A benchmark for LHC searches for low-mass custodial fiveplet scalars in the Georgi-Machacek model: Populated range of the -- plane and existing constraints

-In Fig.~\ref{fig:benchCon} we show the benchmark scan and highlight the regions excluded by the various experimental constraints as a scatter plot in the $m_5$--$s_H$ plane.
+In Fig.~\ref{fig:benchCon} we show the benchmark scan and highlight the regions excluded by the various direct experimental constraints as a scatter plot in the $m_5$--$s_H$ plane.
 The black points are allowed.
-The exclusions come from the following sources: a CMS Run 2 search for VBF $H^{\pm\pm} \rightarrow W^{\pm} W^{\pm} \rightarrow$ like-sign dileptons~\cite{Sirunyan:2017ret}, which excludes $s_H$ values above 0.2--0.3 for $m_5 > 200$~GeV (dark blue); an ATLAS Run 2 search for Drell-Yan production of $H^{++}H^{--}$ with $H^{\pm\pm} \rightarrow W^{\pm} W^{\pm}$~\cite{Aaboud:2018qcu} which excludes 200~GeV $< m_5 < 220$~GeV (orange); an ATLAS Run 1 measurement of the VBF $\rightarrow W^+W^+ \rightarrow$ like-sign dileptons cross section~\cite{Aad:2014zda} recast by theorists in Ref.~\cite{Chiang:2014bia}, which excludes $s_H$ values above 0.4--0.6 for $m_5$ between about 120 and 200~GeV (teal); an ATLAS Run 1 search for anomalous like-sign dimuon production~\cite{ATLAS:2014kca} recast by theorists in Refs.~\cite{Kanemura:2014ipa} and~\cite{Logan:2015xpa} to constrain Drell-Yan production of $H_5^{\pm\pm}$, which excludes $m_5$ values below 76~GeV independent of the value of $s_H$ (yellow); an ATLAS Run 1 diphoton resonance search~\cite{Aad:2014ioa} applied to Drell-Yan production of $H_5^0 H_5^{\pm}$ followed by $H_5^0 \to \gamma\gamma$ which excludes points mainly for $m_5$ between 80 and 120~GeV (light blue); and constraints coming from HiggsBounds 5.3.2~\cite{Bechtle:2013wla}, which exclude a small region at $s_H \sim 0.6$ and $m_5 \sim 120$~GeV from searches for $H \to ZZ$ (red).
+The exclusions come from the following sources: a CMS Run 2 search for VBF $H^{\pm\pm} \rightarrow W^{\pm} W^{\pm} \rightarrow$ like-sign dileptons~\cite{Sirunyan:2017ret}, which excludes $s_H$ values above 0.2--0.3 for $m_5 > 200$~GeV (dark blue); an ATLAS Run 2 search for Drell-Yan production of $H^{++}H^{--}$ with $H^{\pm\pm} \rightarrow W^{\pm} W^{\pm}$~\cite{Aaboud:2018qcu} which excludes 200~GeV $< m_5 < 220$~GeV (orange); an ATLAS Run 1 measurement of the VBF $\rightarrow W^+W^+ \rightarrow$ like-sign dileptons cross section~\cite{Aad:2014zda} recast by theorists in Ref.~\cite{Chiang:2014bia}, which excludes $s_H$ values above 0.4--0.6 for $m_5$ between about 120 and 200~GeV (teal); an ATLAS Run 1 search for anomalous like-sign dimuon production~\cite{ATLAS:2014kca} recast by theorists in Refs.~\cite{Kanemura:2014ipa} and~\cite{Logan:2015xpa} to constrain Drell-Yan production of $H_5^{\pm\pm}$, which excludes $m_5$ values below 76~GeV independent of the value of $s_H$ (yellow); an ATLAS Run 1 diphoton resonance search~\cite{Aad:2014ioa} applied to Drell-Yan production of $H_5^0 H_5^{\pm}$ followed by $H_5^0 \to \gamma\gamma$ which excludes points mainly for $m_5$ between 80 and 120~GeV (light blue); and constraints coming from HiggsBounds 5.3.2~\cite{Bechtle:2013wla} (red), which exclude small regions around $s_H \sim 0.45$--0.65 and $m_5 \sim 110$--230~GeV from searches for $H \to ZZ$ and a sliver with $m_5 \simeq 55$--62~GeV and $s_H \lesssim 0.2$ from searches for $h \to H_5^0 H_5^0 \to 4\gamma$.